Tracheotomy and decannulation rates in a level 3 neonatal intensive care unit: a 12-year study. Sidman JD, Jaguan A, Couser RJ.

 The way we first meet depends on your child’s situation.
 Your child’s pediatrician may have referred you to us.
-Or maybe another specialist within the Children’s Hospitals and Clinics of Minnesota network referred you to us.
+Or maybe another specialist within the Children’s Minnesota network referred you to us.
 Or maybe you found us because you’re in search of sound pediatric sleep solution for your child and your family.

 The high quality of care provided by Children’s Sleep Center is a function of great doctors, nurses, technologists and support staff, all committed to the same goal of caring for the entire family.
 Our team is made up of several types of dedicated professionals: